harryvince/Room_Booking_System/README.md

-# net2post
+# DIGITECH - ROOM BOOKING SYSTEM
-Building a Website that uses hybrid mail to send post
+Building a Website that DIGITECH can use to book rooms